tulipoaaaaa/codex_try/CorpusBuilderApp/docs/deprecated/final-summary.md

 ### 3. Stable Processor Integration

-The most stable, feature-complete versions of all processors have been integrated:
+Processors located in the `prev_working` directory are **deprecated** and scheduled for removal:
-- PDF Extractor (from prev_working)
+- PDF Extractor
-- Text Extractor (from prev_working)
+- Text Extractor
-- Corpus Balancer (from prev_working)
+- Corpus Balancer

 All processors have been wrapped with thread-safe interfaces that support batch processing, error handling, and progress reporting.